2019 Youth Garden Grant Winners

 De Pere, Wisconsin

-The Teen Farmers’ Market Program (TFMP) launched as a way to help teenaged foster youth develop skills and habits to help them as they transition into adult life.
+The Teen Farmers’ Market Program (TFMP) launched as a way to help teenaged youth develop skills and habits to help them as they transition into adult life.
 Community Garden Coordinator Margaret Franchino explains “Participants grow, harvest and sell produce in weekly summer sessions that also include speakers on topics from nutrition to marketing and field trips to sustainability-focused organizations.
 Through this, youth build life and work skills, including organization, communication, critical thinking, goal setting, responsibility, and teamwork, along with horticultural skills.
 By staffing their own market booth, participants gain additional work and personal skills, including leadership, social skills, customer service, and financial management.
 Furthermore, they gain horticulture skills which could directly apply to future employment, as local farmers need more skilled workers.”

 Parkview Children's Garden, Parkview Community Greenhouse and Learning Kitchen